 *Saturday & Sunday burials are an additional $100.

 Purchase of Cemetery Plots

-The cemetery is currently only selling cremation plots until further notice.
+The cemetery is currently only selling cremation plots on an as-needed basis for Woodland Park residents until further notice.
 Check back here periodically for updates.